JUSH334/team-odus-securehealth-chain/docs/PROPOSAL.md

 This extends on privacy-preserving healthcare systems by implementing custodian-mediated access patterns with audit trails to protect individual patient data.

 ## 4. Platform & Rationale
-Choice: Fabric/NeuroBlock
+Choice: HardHat
-Hyperledger Fabric provides the ideal foundation for healthcare data sharing through its native support for organizational roles, private data collections for PHI isolation, fine-grained endorsement policies for consent management, and built-in audit capabilities—all essential for HIPAA compliance and multi-stakeholder healthcare environments.
+HardHat provides the ideal foundation for healthcare data sharing through its native support for organizational roles, private data collections for PHI isolation, fine-grained endorsement policies for consent management, and built-in audit capabilities—all essential for HIPAA compliance and multi-stakeholder healthcare environments.

 ## 5. MVP Features + Stretch
 **MVP (Weeks 6-10):**